simatic-ax/standardizer-tutorial-lib/README.md

 ### Usage of enumeration and `Go to definition`

 The interface `IValve` expects a further method `GetState : ValveState`.
-The retuen value of this method is a enumeration of the type `ValveState`.
+The return value of this method is a enumeration of the type `ValveState`.

 1. Implement the method GetState as below:

-    ```
+    ```iec-st
     METHOD PUBLIC GetState : ValveState
         IF (_valveState) THEN
             GetState := ValveState#Open;